I’d been training as a storyteller

 And we huddled there together.

-I took my hand and pulled the corner of the skin up over him, too,
+I took my hand and pulled the corner of the skin up over

 And we felt the living warmth return.